kwmlodozeniec/balena-jenkins/README.md

-This is a basic Jenkins image with Python 2.7.15 and OpenJRE 8 preinstalled.
+This is a basic Jenkins image with Python 3.7 and OpenJRE 11 preinstalled.
 The device can run either as an agent or as a Jenkins master.

+# 🚨 Default SSH username and password
+This image has a default user name and password configured in the Dockerile.
+Please ensure this has been changed prior to using this image in any setting as it will be very insecure!

-# Agent Configuraton
+# ℹ️ Agent Configuraton
 The following configuration variables need to be set on FLEET level:
 * MASTER_IP
 * MASTER_PORT